Kinship Guardianship Assistance Payment (Kin-GAP) Program

 Before recommending Kin-GAP guardianship and termination of jurisdiction, CSWs must ensure that all of the following are satisfied:

-• The annual ASFA home assessment of the relative caregiver's home is up to date.
-If it has expired, a reassessment must be completed prior to terminating jurisdiction and granting guardianship to ensure that the caregiver will be eligible for Kin-GAP and it will not be an obstacle during re-assessment.
+• The biennial Resource Family Approval (RFA) home assessment of the relative caregiver's home is up to date.
+If it has expired, a reassessment must be completed prior to terminating jurisdiction and granting guardianship to ensure that the caregiver will be eligible for Kin-GAP and it will not be an obstacle during reassessment.

 • The youth has a Certified Birth Certificate.
 This is provided to the youth and/or the prospective relative legal guardian before closing the case.